roelandschoukens/py-cmdcolor/README.md

 15 instead of "bold" colors 0 to 7.
 If this is not the case, C_RESET_BRIGHT and C_RESET_FG will behave in some funny way.
 This happens hopefully only when only 8 colors are supported.

+If you output 256 or truecolor to a terminal that only supports 256 colors (or poor old 16-color on Windows 7), some level of fallback is provided.
+But obviously, manage your expectations.

 ## Output modes

 Color modes used by this package: